What is the difference between the M.A. program and the Ph.D. program?

 May I visit the department during the year in which I apply to the program?

 We regret that we cannot accommodate the large number of requests that we receive to visit the campus while the university is in session.
-Applicants are encouraged to contact the Director of Graduate Studies if they have questions that are not addressed in this or related pages of this site.
-Upon completion of the first round of consideration of applications to the doctoral program, the department invites a small number of finalists to campus in the spring semester for a visit that includes interviews with faculty and current students, familiarization with the university and its facilities, and the experience of living in New York City.
+Applicants are encouraged to contact the Director of Graduate Studies, Professor Alessandra Russo, if they have questions that are not addressed in this or related pages of this site.
+Upon completion of the first round of consideration of applications to the doctoral program, the department will interview the short-listed students by Skype or Zoom.
+The interviews will take place between the end of January and mid-February.

-Applicants interested in the Institute for Comparative Literature and Society at Columbia (ICLS) should apply directly to the Department of Latin American and Iberian Cultures, clearly indicating their interest in Comparative Literature and Society on the cover of their application or in the subfield section in the Application (Part 1).
+Applicants interested in the Institute for Comparative Literature and Society at Columbia (ICLS) should apply directly to the Department of Latin American and Iberian Cultures (LAIC), clearly indicating their interest in Comparative Literature and Society on the cover of their application or in the subfield section in the Application (Part 1).
 Copies of all such applications are forwarded to the ICLS, which has a separate admissions process from that of the department.
 Applicants are informed about the outcome of both admissions processes in due course.
 Students may also apply to the ICLS after having matriculated at Columbia.
-If accepted into the program, students receive the M.Phil. and Ph.D. through Spanish and Portuguese; Comparative Literature and Society is listed on their transcript as a certificate of concentration.
+If accepted into the program, students receive the M.Phil. and Ph.D. in Latin American and Iberian Cultures degrees at LAIC.
+Comparative Literature and Society is then listed on their transcript as a certificate of concentration.
 Please see the ICLS page on requirements.
 Students can also obtain a Certificate in Feminist Scholarship through the Institute for Research on Women and Gender (IRWAG) at Columbia, and a Certificate in Medieval and Renaissance Studies from the Interdepartmental Committee on Medieval and Renaissance Studies.

-For more information, contact Professor Graciela Montaldo, Director of Graduate Studies.
+For more information, please contact Professor Alessandra Russo, Director of Graduate Studies.